LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 ## Running play commands remotely

-Cedar allows you to launch a REPL process attached to your local terminal for experimenting in your app’s environment:
+Cedar allows you to launch a REPL process attached to your local terminal for experimenting in your application’s environment:

 ```bash
 $ heroku run sbt play